Avoid Credits That Won't Count Toward Your Degree

 Remember your intentions

 Unnecessary classes can distract you from your core degree courses, so remember your intentions.
 Think about why you applied for college and what you wanted to do with your time there.
 Remind yourself of your motivations and plans as you sign up for new classes.
 While your college journey should be enjoyable, in the end, your degree is one of the biggest factors for landing a job you’ll love.
-Devote most of your energy and attention to what will get you across the graduation stage and in a successful career.
+Devote most of your energy and attention to what will get you across the graduation stage and into a successful career.

 Talk with your advisor